pavitranew/session-7-rest-ang/README.md

 ### Introducing Postman

 Since modelling endpoints is a common task and few enjoy using curl, most people use a utility such as [Postman](https://www.getpostman.com/).

 Test a GET in postman with `http://localhost:3001/api/pirates/`

-#### Create a new Pirate in Postman.
+#### Create a new Pirate in Postman

 1. Set Postman to POST, set the URL in Postman to `http://localhost:3001/api/pirates/`
-1. Choose `raw` and set the text type to JSON(application/json)
+1. Choose `raw` in `Body` and set the text type to JSON(application/json)
 1. Set Body to `{ "name":"ooops","vessel":"wow","weapon":"huh?" }`
 1. Hit Send

 Refresh `http://localhost:3001/pirates` to see the new entry at the end.

+Save your query in Postman to a new collection.

 #### Delete

 Our next REST endpoint, delete, reuses what we've done above.
-Add this to controllers/pirates.js.
+Add this to `pirate.controllers.js`.

 ```js
 exports.delete = function (req, res) {